Top of main content

 3. Event-driven – where investing focuses on trading a change in stock price due to an idiosyncratic corporate event that brings volatility to securities.
 Event-driven managers employ a wide range of different sub-strategies, e.g., activism or distressed securities or merger arbitrage.
 These strategies generate idiosyncratic returns, which are largely catalyst driven and uncorrelated to the market.

 There are over 7,000 funds in the hedge fund universe with a high dispersion of returns.
-Hedge fund managers need to apply the best strategies for the current market environment. - Emma Cory, Alternative Investment Specialist at HSBC Private Banking UK
+Hedge fund managers need to apply the best strategies for the current market environment. - Emma Cory, Alternative Investment Specialist at HSBC Private Bank UK

 4. Credit strategies – which invests in credit and credit-linked fixed income securities.
 Strategies include credit long/short, distressed debt, structured credit, etc.